Refer to Game Help Definitions

 - Bob has no clue to give and no known play, so he blind plays his newest unmarked card.

-- does not connect to 1, so Cathy interprets Bob's move as a skip play and playsyellow1.red1
+- yellow1 does not connect to 1, so Cathy interprets Bob's move as a skip play and plays red1.

 - Alice to Cathy: this card is red.